worthyag/SixLove/finalReport.md

 **Figure 12** Potential SixLove Solution <br><br>

-**Figure 13** displays a persona for a user within the busy professional category, this person is in their 40s to 50s and is learning tennis for to stay in shape and because they have always wanted to learn it.
+**Figure 13** displays a persona for a user within the `busy professional category`, this person is in their 40s to 50s and is learning tennis for to stay in shape and because they have always wanted to learn it.

 <img title="" src="./images/user-persona-7.png" alt="" data-align="center">